Flights to China

 Airlines flying to China

 When planning your trip to China, you have several airline options to consider.
-A total of 153 airlines offer direct flights to the country — including 32 low-cost carriers.
-Major airlines include China Eastern, China Southern, Air China, Hainan Airlines and Shenzhen Airlines.
-Together they operate more than half (51%) of all scheduled flights in March.
+A total of 153 airlines offer direct flights to the country — including 31 low-cost carriers.
+Major airlines include China Eastern, China Southern, Air China, Hainan Airlines, Shenzhen Airlines and Sichuan Airlines.
+Together they operate more than half (54%) of all scheduled flights in May.

 Below is an overview of the airlines that offer their services, ranked by popularity.
 If you are mainly interested in low-cost carriers, check out the next section a little further down this page.